SpaceFace15/frugal-u-docs/README.md

 🧪 Quick Summary

 ### **Feature	Needed for Resources API?
 Why?**
-Authentication	❌ Not needed	API content is public and read-only Authorization	❌ Not needed	Users can’t modify or delete any content
+Authentication	❌ Not needed.
+API content is public and read-only Authorization	❌ Not needed.
+Users can’t modify or delete any content

 Next is probably one of the most important sections for understanding how this API works ** Endpoints and Parameters** Once you understand these you'll understand how to use [Requests](https://getstream.io/glossary/api-request/) to access every relevant endpoint this API has, and come away with a deeper understanding of endpointers and parameters in practice.